LiskArchive/lisk-sdk/framework/src/modules/README.md

     /**
      * afterTransactionApply is a function which is called for all the transactions after applying asset
-     * even though it is registered to the particular module or not.
+     * whether it is registered to the particular module or not.
      */
     public async afterTransactionApply?(context: TransactionApplyContext): Promise<void>;

     /**
-     * afterGenesisBlockApply is a function which is called once when starting a blockchain from scratch.
+     * afterGenesisBlockApply is a function which is called once when starting a blockchain.
      */
     public async afterGenesisBlockApply?(context: AfterGenesisBlockApplyContext): Promise<void>;